django-cms/django-cms/docs/extending_cms/api_references.rst

         :param instance: Plugin instance that is being rendered.
         :param placeholder: Name of the placeholder the plugin is in.
         :rtype: ``dict``

-    .. class:: PluginMedia

-        Defines media which is required to render this plugin.

-        .. attribute:: css

-            The CSS files required to render this plugin as a dictionary with the display type as keys and a sequence of strings as values.

-        .. attribute:: js

-            The Javascript files required to render this plugin as a sequence of strings.

 **********